 Who created the BIDA membership structure?

-ProBIDA and GradBIDA status directly reference criteria from the UK National Occupational Standard for Industrial Design Practice.
+ProBIDA status directly reference criteria from the UK National Occupational Standard for Industrial Design Practice.

 This was developed by UK Creative and Cultural Skills.
 The process involved consultation with practising designers in Northern Ireland, Scotland, Wales and England, including BIDA members.
 The standard is ratified by the UK government.